yzerlaut/yzerlaut.github.io/README.md

 Our original experimental approach and our data management strategy requires the development of custom softwares.

-I am the lead developer of [`physion`](https://github.com/yzerlaut/physion): a full software suite for neurophysiology in the context of visual processing in behaving mice.
-I am a contributor to [`fairgraph`](https://fairgraph.readthedocs.io) a high-level API for metadata management in neuroscientific research.
-I developed several `python` packages for Data Science applications in the context of neurophysiology.
+We develop [`physion`](https://github.com/yzerlaut/physion): a full software suite for neurophysiology in the context of visual processing in behaving mice.
+We also contributed to [`fairgraph`](https://fairgraph.readthedocs.io) a high-level API for metadata management in neuroscientific research.
+We develop several `python` packages for Data Science applications in the context of neurophysiology.

-My full software production is available on my Github profile: [github.com/yzerlaut](https://github.com/yzerlaut)
+Our full software production is available on the Github profile: [github.com/yzerlaut](https://github.com/yzerlaut)